-Lecturer and tutor in undergraduate psychology programs and the Monash flagship transition program for disadvantaged students
+Lecturer and tutor in undergraduate psychology programs and pathways education

-- PhD in Psychology from Monash University in 2016 on factors associated with perceptual disruption in haptic illusions — available via Monash ePub repository
+- PhD in Psychology from Monash University in 2016 on factors associated with perceptual disruption in whole body illusions — available via Monash ePub repository

-- Postgraduate diploma in psychological research from Monash University in 2011 — dissertation document available via Monash ePub repository
+- Postgraduate diploma in psychological research at Monash University in 2011 — dissertation document available via Monash ePub repository

 - Master in Counselling from Monash University in 2010 specialising in cognitive techniques